matchbookmac/matchbookmac.github.io/_posts/2017-01-15-macOS-tmux-emacs-copy-past.markdown

 ```

 I was pretty unhappy with this solution, then I remembered that I was already doing some sorcery in my init.el for emacs
-to get it to integrate the kill-ring with `pbcopy`, and that I might be able to handle the tmux integration there
+to get it to integrate the kill-ring with `pbcopy`/`pbpaste`, and that I might be able to handle the integration there
 instead of in my `tmux.conf`.
 Before making any changes, this is what I had in init.el:

 ``` emacs-lisp